My name is Andrew and this is my blog!

 Here’s my story – I hope it really helps you understand who I really am:

-We lived in a blue house in Arcata, CA and my very first vivid memory I remember is one that my family won’t forget.
+We lived in a blue house and my very first vivid memory I remember is one that my family won’t forget.
 I was hiding in the house and everyone was looking for me.
 I thought it was funny at first but it really scared the begezzes out of my parents.
 Where is ‘Andy’?
 At the moment I thought it was funny but it wasn’t to anyone else.

 I was the first born and always caused problems for the parents.
 I never wanted help with anything and thought I could do everything by myself.
 Maybe that’s why this blog exists.
 I wanted to always do it on my own without help from an early age and until now – where at the time of writing this – I’m about to turn 40 (June 2022).